Protein Interaction Coupling

 The unique features of PICO:

-- Absolute quantification (quantifying molar amounts without external standard)
+• Absolute quantification (quantifying molar amounts without an external standard)

-- Small sample input (down to 0.5 µL or a couple of 100s of cells)
+• Small sample input (down to 0.5 µL or a few hundred cells)

-Watch our technology explainer video to learn about the PICO principle:
+Watch our technology explainer video below to learn about the basic principles of PICO:

 The PICO Workflow